magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/adding-new-content-type.md

 ## Preview, PreviewCollection, Content and ContentCollection

-If your content type have preview logic, you need to specify `preview_component`, otherwise the default one `Magento_PageBuilder/js/preview` will be used.
+If your content type has custom preview logic, you need to specify `preview_component`, otherwise the default one `Magento_PageBuilder/js/preview` will be used.

 If your content type can have other components as children, you need to extend `Magento_PageBuilder/js/preview-collection` component.
 Otherwice you need to extend `Magento_PageBuilder/js/preview`.

-In the preview component you can add custom logic that will be available in the template and do additional modifications to observables used in preview templates.
+In the preview component you can add custom logic that will be available in the template.
+You can also do modifications to observables used in preview template if you override `afterObservablesUpdated` method.

 Here is example of extending preview component.